-Since October 2020 BEIS has introduced a series of additional local and national restrictions support grants designed to provide financial support to businesses and individuals affected by the ongoing Covid-19 measures.
+Since October 2020 BEIS introduced a series of additional local and national restrictions support grants designed to provide financial support to businesses and individuals affected by the ongoing Covid-19 measures.
 These grants are subject to similar due diligence checks to those applied to the previous rounds of grants and this process will remain a significant piece of work.
-As at the end of October 2021 the following grants had been awarded.
+As at the mid-February 2022 the following grants had been awarded.